pan93412/pan.blog/source/_posts/bad-memories-1-en.md

 ## The Bullies at 4 Years Old

 My parents told me that I've transferred to many schools when I am an elementary school student because of the bullies.
-According to my parents, not only the students but the teacher told me that I'm a freak just because I'm very bad at handling social.
+According to my parents, not only the students but the teacher told me that I'm a freak just because I’m bad at socializing.

 For example, when everyone discussing the cartoon they watched yesterday, I always said something computer-related.
 Failed to be melted, I suffered the bullies.

-Maybe I was Asperger syndrome (AS) before?
+Maybe I was Autism Spectrum Disorder (ASD) before?
 I don't know.
 All I know is that I am still a loner until now.

 ## No Mercy for a 13-year-old Child

 I was a kid (exactly a brat) then.
 For a kid, it is better to NOT bully him though it is annoying.
 Wounding a child will let a child hurt very much and irreversibly.

 But a large number of the member in YSITD, a Telegram group, often attacked me with speech.
-They said to me, a 12-year-old kid, I'm the garbage that should NEVER be existed in the world.
+They called me, a 12-year-old kid, a piece of trash that should NEVER be existed.

 Every time I share my discoveries, they said me "SHUT UP" almost every time.
 It made me afraid to express my thoughts now, since I am afraid to hear any "SHUT UP", "FUCK OFF" and "KILL YOURSELF".

 ## Identity Authentications (實名認證) are NOT Trustable

 In addition to this, one of the YSITD members owned my personal information, such as my address, my phone number, my real name, and my identity card.
-He made some of them public, and said: "Shut the fuck up or I will share more."
+He released some of them, and said: "Shut the fuck up or I will share more."
 I, a 13-year-old boy, was afraid.

 Until now, he never made an apology to me.
 All he gave me is the trauma.
 I thought the data source of those are from one of the service I authenticated.

-I will never trust any Identity Authentication anymore.
+I won’t trust no Identity Authentication no more.

 ## And Now?